As of Saturday, March 12, 2022, we are no longer requiring masks for entry into the shelter.

 Seattle Humane offers a number of community outreach programs, including a Pet Food Bank that serves individuals and families that either need one-time or ongoing support keeping their pets fed and well supplied.
 To receive assistance, fill out our Pet Food Bank Service Request Form.

-Since the shelter closed its building to the public for on-site visits in March, Seattle Humane has provided emergency medical and surgical care for income-qualified pet owners.
-We are also now offering wellness exams, vaccines and microchipping for those who qualify through our Wellness Clinic.
+Seattle Humane does provide limited emergency medical and surgical care for income-qualified pet owners.
+We are also offering wellness exams, vaccines and microchipping for those who qualify through our Wellness Clinic.
 If you are facing financial hardship and believe that cost will prevent you from obtaining veterinary care for your pet, please reach out to [email protected] or (425) 649-7560 to see if we are able to assist with your pet’s medical needs.

 Mom (and Dad’s) Last Litter

 Did your pets go out and make some unexpected babies?
 We offer free spay/neuter for pet parents when surrendering weaned litters.
 After their surgeries, we return the parent pet (or pets) to you, and then get to work caring for their litters and finding them new homes at no charge to you.
 If your dog or cat has a litter ready to be weaned, call (425) 649-7560 or email [email protected] to make an appointment.

-While Seattle Humane works to help low-income individuals and families keep their pets in the home, the economic impacts from COVID-19 has taken a toll on many households.
+While Seattle Humane works to help families keep their pets in the home, the economic impacts from COVID-19 have taken a toll on many households.
 No one who finds themselves financially or physically unable to care for their pet should feel judged for having to make the difficult decision of seeking a new home for them.
 Seattle Humane provides a Home To Home tool that pet guardians can use to share information about their pets and communicate directly with prospective adopters to find the best match.
 Seattle Humane can also assume ownership of your pets and handle their ongoing care and adoption.
 Learn more about all of your rehoming options through Seattle Humane here.